Shreyansh2006/Calculator/README.md

 # Calculator
 This is a wonderful calculator created using Python
-I hope oyu enjoy it
+I hope you enjoy it